-The local President shall appoint a Communicator, who in accordance with the official directives, policies, and programs of the Grand Lodge will use the latest forms of information technology to communicate with the local membership about their work and family lives.
-Contact the IAM Communications Department for information on setting up a Communicator program in your local lodge.
+The local President shall appoint a Communicator, who in accordance with the official directives, policies, and programs of the International will use the latest forms of information technology to communicate with the local membership about their work and family lives.
+Contact the IAM Communications Department for information on setting up a Communicator program in your local.

-- 1. Establish and maintain an e-mail address to receive electronic communications, alerts and bulletins from IAM Grand Lodge. - Download and distribute IAM communications to the membership. - 3.
+- 1. Establish and maintain an e-mail address to receive electronic communications, alerts and bulletins from IAM International. - 2.
+Download and distribute IAM communications to the membership. - 3.
 E-mail broadcast lists. - 4.
-Utilize the latest communication methods, such as social media, websites, etc. - Accept additional communications responsibilities as directed by local or district lodge President.
+Utilize the latest communication methods, such as social media, websites, etc. - 5.
+Accept additional communications responsibilities as directed by local or district President.